Holomorphic Legendrian curves in $\mathbb{CP}^3$ and superminimal surfaces in $\mathbb S^4$: Introduction

-Recently, the Calabi-Yau phenomenon has been discovered in other geometries, and it is reasonable to expect that more examples will follow.
-This motivated us to formulate an axiomatic approach by introducing the {\em Calabi-Yau property} which a class of immersions into a given Riemannian manifold $N$ (or a class of manifolds) may or may not have; see Definition \ref{def:CY} and Theorem \ref{th:abstractCY}.
+Recently, the Calabi--Yau phenomenon has been discovered in other geometries, and it is reasonable to expect that more examples will follow.
+This motivated us to formulate an axiomatic approach by introducing the {\em Calabi--Yau property} which a class of immersions into a given Riemannian manifold $N$ (or a class of manifolds) may or may not have; see Definition \ref{def:CY} and Theorem \ref{th:abstractCY}.
 This property means that one can enlarge the intrinsic diameter of an immersed manifold as much as desired by $\Cscr^0$ small perturbations of the immersion in the given class.
-Combining the Calabi-Yau property with Runge's approximation property for immersions of the given class into the manifold $N$ (see Definition \ref{def:Runge}) gives complete immersions of this class from all open admissible manifolds into $N$ (see Theorem \ref{th:complete2}).
+Combining the Calabi--Yau property with Runge's approximation property for immersions of the given class into the manifold $N$ (see Definition \ref{def:Runge}) gives complete immersions of this class from all open admissible manifolds into $N$ (see Theorem \ref{th:complete2}).

 As a particular case of interest, we discuss Legendrian immersions.
-It was proved in \cite{AlarconForstneric2019IMRN} that holomorphic Legendrian immersions from bordered Riemann surfaces into any complex contact manifold with an arbitrary Riemannian metric enjoy the Calabi-Yau property.
+It was proved in \cite{AlarconForstneric2019IMRN} that holomorphic Legendrian immersions from bordered Riemann surfaces into any complex contact manifold with an arbitrary Riemannian metric enjoy the Calabi--Yau property.
 We show that one can at the same time interpolate the given map at finitely many points (see Corollary \ref{cor:CYLegendrian}).
 Coupled with the Runge approximation theorem for Legendrian embeddings of open Riemann surfaces into $\CP^3$ (see Corollary \ref{cor:Runge-embeddings}) and Bryant's Legendrian embedding theorem for compact Riemann surfaces \cite[Theorem G]{Bryant1982JDG}, it follows that every Riemann surface embeds into $\CP^3$ as a complete holomorphic Legendrian curve (see Corollary \ref{cor:completeLeg}).

 In Sect.\ \ref{sec:S4} we apply our results to the study of superminimal surfaces in the $4$-sphere, $\S^4$, endowed with the spherical metric.
 It follows in particular that the Runge approximation theorem and the Weierstrass interpolation theorem hold for conformal superminimal immersions of Riemann surfaces (both open and closed) into $\S^4$, and every open Riemann surface is the conformal structure of a complete conformally immersed superminimal surface in $\S^4$ (see Corollaries \ref{cor:RungeS4} and \ref{cor:WeierstrassS4}).
 Furthermore, any smooth conformal superminimal immersion $M \to \S^4$ from a compact bordered Riemann surface can be approximated as closely as desired uniformly on $M$ by a continuous map $M\to \S^4$ whose restriction to the interior of $M$ is a complete conformal superminimal surface with Jordan boundary (see Theorem \ref{th:CYS4}).
 The analogous result for minimal surfaces in $\R^n$, $n\ge 3$, with the Euclidean metric was proved in \cite{AlarconDrinovecForstnericLopez2015PLMS}.
 Finally, for every open Riemann surface, $M$, the spaces of conformal superminimal immersions $M\to\S^4$ of positive or negative spin are path connected; see Corollary \ref{cor:connectedS4}.